The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Introduction

 In high energy heavy ion collisions, the landscape is quite different.
 Here efforts are more often directed towards signals for the formation of the Quark--Gluon Plasma (QGP), and studies of its properties.
 The existence of such a phase is demonstrated in lattice calculations and it is presumed to have existed in the hot, early Universe.
 In this area event generators also exist, but are usually more "special purpose" than "general purpose", each attempting to describe a specific array of observations ascribed to the formation of a QGP.
 Event generators generating full exclusive events also exist, and the ones most frequently used in analyses investigating particle production mechanisms are, arguably, EPOS-LHC \cite{Pierog:2013ria}, AMPT \cite{Lin:2004en} and HIJING \cite{Wang:1991hta}.
 At least for the bulk event properties, these three generators have for many years defined the "golden standard" for Monte Carlo comparisons to experimental data.
 In \sectref{sec:other-models} we outline some of the main similarities and differences between these models and our own.

 Several features, which in heavy ion physics are interpreted as a QGP effect, are also observed in \pp\ collisions at the LHC, which may indicate that the dynamics at play in these two types of collision systems are in fact very similar.
 Two typical examples are enhanced strangeness \cite{ALICE:2017jyt} and the formation of a "ridge" \cite{Khachatryan:2016txc}.
 This immediately raises a challenge for the general purpose \pp\ event generators and their underlying models.
 If a QGP is indeed formed even in \pp\ collisions, then the effects of such a formation should be included.
 On the other hand, if the flow-like effects in \pp\ collisions have a different, non-thermal, origin, then it might be possible to capture the general features of nuclear collisions by adding a nuclear structure "on top" of existing \pp\ models.

-In the present paper we will primarily address the second of these possibilities, presenting a model, henceforth called ``\angantyr'', which is an extrapolation of \pp\ dynamics to collisions with nuclei, assuming no formation of a thermalised QGP state.
+In the present paper we will primarily address the second of these possibilities, presenting a model, henceforth called ``\angantyr'', which is an extrapolation of \pp\ dynamics to collisions with nuclei with a minimum of adjustable parameters.
+In this way it forms a bridge between heavy ion and high energy hadron phenomenology. \angantyr is a generalisation to \AA\ collisions of the model for \pA\ scattering in \citeref{Bierlich:2016smv}, which was able to reproduce general features in \pA\ collisions, like multiplicity as a function of (measured) centrality, rapidity distributions, and to a certain degree also $p_\perp$ distributions.
+Like \pytppp and the model in \citeref{Bierlich:2016smv}, \angantyr does not include an assumption of a hot thermalised medium.
+The model can therefore serve as a baseline for understanding the non-collective background to observables sensitive to collective behaviour.

+Before discussing the generalisation to heavy ion collisions, we want to discuss some features of \emph{high energy pp scattering}, which are important for this generalisation.

+First, as will be discussed in more detail below, diffractive excitation is important.
+At high energies the real part of the \pp\ amplitude is small, and usually neglected in applications to collisions with nuclei.
+Diffraction (elastic scattering and diffractive excitation) is then the shadow of absorption into inelastic (non-diffractive) channels.
+Absorption is here specified by colour exchange between projectile and target, while diffraction corresponds to colour neutral (Pomeron) exchange.
+In the Good--Walker formalism diffractive excitation is then part of the diffractive beam, when the projectile mass eigenstate (the proton) is a (coherent) linear combination of scattering eigenstates with different absorption probability.
+These eigenstates have in \citerefs{Hatta:2006hs, Avsar:2006jy} been interpreted as different parton cascades.

+Secondly multiple partonic sub-collisions are very important at high energies.
+Here we use the scheme from \citeref{Sjostrand:1987su}, as implemented in \pytppp, to describe inelastic non-diffractive events.
+Hard scattering is also seen in diffractive events, and here we use the Ingelman--Schlein formalism \cite{Ingelman:1984ns}, which is also included in the \pytppp package.